 Based on IRS audit guidance and Tax Court cases, the most frequent grounds for disallowance are:

-When an estate includes entertainment memorabilia, musical instruments, fine art or cultural artefacts that are being donated to a museum or institution, the executor is responsible for ensuring the appraisal complies with Form 8283 requirements before the estate return is filed.
+When a celebrity or entertainment estate includes memorabilia, musical instruments, fine art or cultural artefacts being donated to a museum or institution, the executor is responsible for ensuring the appraisal complies with Form 8283 requirements before the estate return is filed.
+For a step-by-step walkthrough of the donation process, see the Donation Guide.

 Errors at this stage can result in the charitable deduction being disallowed, increasing the estate's tax liability.
 DIG Appraisals works directly with estate attorneys and their clients to ensure the appraisal is completed correctly, on time, and in a form the IRS will accept.